ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 function add(int x, int y) returns int { return x + y; }
 ```

-Note: With this change the previous documentation syntax is no longer supported.
+Note: Ballerina does not support the old documentation syntax with the new release.

 ### Reorder Documentation in Resources